dkaty123/Facebook-Bot/README.md

-# Facebook Bot
+# QuickScape

-A desktop app that automatically scrapes Facebook Marketplace for deals.
+Searches FB marketplace for the best deals!

 Built with Electron, Typescript, Vue.js, Selenium, and TailwindCSS!